 Before booking your cosmetic surgery overseas, remember to:

-- Check what insurance the hospital has, and whether or not they will cover you if something goes wrong.
+- Check the hospital’s insurance and whether it covers you if something goes wrong.

 - Get travel insurance that covers medical costs.
-You will need to check if cosmetic procedures are covered, and whether the aftercare period is covered.
+You should also check if cosmetic procedures and the aftercare period are covered.

 - Check how much it will cost to return to the country if you have a complication – will the cost of another trip and additional surgery make it more expensive than the cost of the procedure in the UK?

-- Keep in mind that any complications will likely not be covered by the NHS.
+- Keep in mind that the NHS will likely not cover any complications.
 Private cosmetic surgery clinics will also be very unlikely to perform revision surgery on a patient who has undergone a procedure in another country.

 - Always double check everything and read the fine print to make sure you are getting what you paid for, and you don’t end up out of pocket as a result of complications.